 I understand and know this is a real balancing act.
-You find yourself at your wits end, exhausted from tiredness yourself making the decision on what to do now even more difficult.
-A which way to turn is the best.
-Some parents who find themselves with ‘bad sleepers’, actually begin to dread nap or bedtime.
-I can promise you this is not what any parent wants to be happening never mind a new one.
+You find yourself at your wit’s end, exhausted, tired yourself making the decision on what to do now even more difficult.
+Which way to turn is the best.
+Some parents who find themselves with ‘bad sleepers,’ actually begin to dread nap or bedtime.
+I can promise you this is not what any parent wants to be happening, never mind a new one.

 Therefore, to ensure and help you get the right balance right, my holistic Sleep Programs are created around the natural rhythm of your baby.
 I look at your babies day, and create the program which focuses on a baby lead routine, which mean it will be so much easier to follow, to have them settle and ensure that the results we get is them having a much better sleep of this.

 When we take this personalized program and then use the “patting”, or the suggested side settling technique, you will begin to find you all being to enjoy bedtimes.

 So, why does my baby sleep when they are patted?

 It is due to the straightforward, gentle, rhythmic patting it is instinctual to do when you hold a baby and wish to settle babies.
 I do feel that this simple technique of tapping has most definitely discouraged in our parenting styles.
 Mostly due to all the different styles and types of advice on sleep training that is readily available out there.
 I have found settling your baby to sleep this way by patting and side is the most effective, to begin with from a young age.